murzz/wdxtaglib/doc/readme.txt

 Description --------------------------------------------------------------------
 	This is a content plugin for Total Commander that allows you to show audio file tags in columns, edit tags and search in tags.
+Supported file formats:
+MP3, MPC, FLAC, Ogg FLAC, Ogg Vorbis and Speex.

 Functionality ------------------------------------------------------------------